-Coordinate the services the MCO furnishes to the member with the services the member receives from any
+Coordinate the services the MCO furnishes to the member with the services the member receives from any other MCO or behavioral health provider.

 Share with other MCOs serving the member with special health care needs the results of its identification and assessment of that member's needs to prevent duplication of those activities.